 Like Sheng Mai San, the major indication for this formula is a chronic cough that has depleted the fluids.
 There might be shortness of breath and spontaneous sweating.
 There should be no phlegm to use this formula.
+I also heard from a patient that this greatly helped his stress induced asthma and took away a lot of his chronic anxiety as well.

 Tai Zi Shen (Pseudostellaria) or “Prince Ginseng” is used here to raise basic energy levels and cool heat.
 It is said to be gentler than Ren Shen and I find that it better tolerated by most Westerners.